Up & Down: Mukalil Oralundu: Plot

 She introduced herself as professional escort to Christy and willfully had sex with him.
 When this 'bang - bang' went on for a while she became a trusted ally of Christy.
-When Meghna understood that Christy had indeed killed her husband she decided to kill him.
+When Deepa understood that Christy had indeed killed her husband she decided to kill him.
 The day on which she was murdered, she called Christy to come to writer's flat to have sex.
-But, Christy told her that he wanted her to satisfy a prestigious guest of him, not him.when she lustfully insisted that he should come to the flat for a while to 'bang' her, he agreed.
+But, Christy told her that he wanted her to satisfy a prestigious guest of him, not him, when she lustfully insisted that he should come to the flat for a while to 'bang' her, he agreed.
 She prepared herself to kill that person who ruined her life.
 She informed Christy's wife about all the wrong things he had done to her and plotted with her.
+Deepa invites Christy to writer's flat to have sex with her.
 When Christy arrived she took all her dress off and laid naked on the bed and invitingly extended her hand to him to join her.
-He took her hand and laid on the top of naked Meghna and started enjoying her.
-He was savouring her.
-That is when Prasanna arrived and changed the direction of the story.
-Prasanna confessed truth to Commissioner that she killed Meghna.
+He took her hand and laid on the top of naked Deepa and started enjoying her.
+While having sex, she messages Prasanna to come to that flat.
+Prasanna arrives and see her husband in compromising position with Deepa.
+Christy was lying on the top of Deepa when she tried to hit him with a stand.
+At the same time, Deepa takes a dagger to stab him from behind while they are entangled in an intimate hug.
+But, unfortunately Prasanna misses her target and accidentally kills her with the stand.
+Deepa's intention was to avenge Christy for the murder of her husband.
+Christy cheated on Deepa's husband who was Christy's co-partner.
+When Deepa enquired Christy about her missing husband he intimidated her by telling her about the debts of her husband.
+He tried to assure her that he would relieve her off from those debts if she slept with him.
+When she disagreed he forced himself upon her.
+He raped her.
+She somehow fled the city and came back as a prostitute after four years to take revenge.
+She befriended the writer to get close to Christy.
+Prasanna confessed truth to Commissioner that she killed Deepa.
 Then it is revealed that Commissioner already know who is the real culprit.
 Movie end with the death of commissioner and Christy.
-The lift operator who had a soft corner for Meghna shot both of them to death while they were in the lift.
-Prasanna takes care of Meghna's child.
-Lift operator is arrested for the murder of Meghna, Commissioner and Christy.
+Thampuran who had a soft corner for Deepa killed them while they were in the lift.
+Prasanna takes care of Deepa's child.
+Thampuran is arrested for the murder of Commissioner and Christy.